1215Emma/DiscoverEDM/README.md

 9. The ability to sign in and add which events you're going to/want to go to a list.

 A lot of these things I'm really not sure how to gather the data besides pulling it manually but I know theres a way to search through event pages and grab info.
 I'll figure that out when the time comes.

+fuck this idea

+new idea

+mosaic. left side is full album artwork, right side is mosaic